 However, existing tariffs should be cost reflective.
 Since February 2001, network charges have fallen significantly following the implementation the approved Access Arrangement for ActewAGL's gas distribution system.
 The Commission considers that real reduction in network tariffs should be passed onto customers from 1 July 2001.
-A price path based on existing tariff structure should be determined to reflect costs of supply.
+The Commission has decided to establish a price path based on existing tariff structure to reflect costs of supply.